-Loneliness is something that affects people everywhere, yet so few of us feel comfortable talking about it.
-Research shows that in 2022 49% of adults in the UK were occasionally, often, sometimes, or always lonely – that’s over 25 million people.
+Loneliness is something that affects people everywhere, but so few of us feel comfortable talking about it.
+Yet, research shows that 1.4 million older people in the UK are often lonely.

 Loneliness is complex and can affect people in different ways.
 Some people feel lonely when they’re in a room full of friends, while others feel lonely after the death of a partner, or when they move somewhere new.